amesar/mlflow-examples/python/sklearn/README.md

 # mlflow-examples - sklearn

 ## Overview
+* This example demonstrates all different ways to train and score a MLflow project.
-* Wine Quality DecisionTreeRegressor example.
+* Use a Wine Quality DecisionTreeRegressor example.
 * Is a well-formed Python project that generates a wheel.
-* This example demonstrates all features of MLflow training and prediction.
 * Saves model in pickle format.
 * Saves plot artifacts.
 * Shows several ways to run training:
   * `mlflow run` - several variants.
   * Run against a Databricks cluster using `mlflow` run or Databricks job.
-  * Call wheel from notebook, etc.
+  * Call wheel from notebook.
-* Shows several ways to run prediction:
+* Shows several ways to run predictions:
   * Real-time scoring
-    * Local web server
+    * Local web server.
-    * Docker container - AWS SageMaker in local mode
+    * Docker container - Plain docker and AWS SageMaker in local mode.
   * Batch scoring
     * mlflow.load_model()
     * UDF - invoke with the DataFrame API or SQL.
 Works with Spark 3.1.1.